dotmailer/dotdigital-for-wordpress/readme.txt

 == Description ==

-Add the dotdigital signup form plugin to your site and allow your visitors to sign up to your dotdigital-powered newsletter and email marketing campaigns.
+Add the Dotdigital signup form plugin to your site and allow your visitors to sign up to your dotdigital-powered newsletter and email marketing campaigns.
 The email addresses of new subscribers can be added to multiple dotdigital address books.

 If you're not a dotdigital user already you can find out more about us at <a href="https://www.dotdigital.com">dotdigital.com</a>.